How to be a highly effective student

 Take effective breaks

-The most common barrier to success isn’t someone’s capacity to learn, it’s fear, says Nguyen.
-“Once you have a good understanding of how you work best, you’ll feel more confident,” she says.
-“Then you’ll be able to barrel through things that you think are really hard by taking it step by step.”
+The most common barrier to success isn’t someone’s capacity to learn, it’s the fear of not being good enough, says Nguyen.
+“Once you have a good understanding of how you work best, you’ll be able to focus and learn the material better and thus feel more confident,” she says.
+“Then you’ll be able to “This understanding, along with taking the material step by step, will help you barrel through things that you think are really hard by taking it step by step.”